 Roles of the Bank of Korea

-The roles of central banks are rapidly growing in the payment and settlement system worldwide with a view to heightening its safety and efficiency.
+The central bank roles are rapidly growing in the payment and settlement system worldwide with a view to heightening its safety and efficiency.
 In line with these international trends, the BOK was given the authority for the holistic management and oversight of the payment and settlement system in Korea by the revised Bank of Korea Act of 2003.
 Even before the revision of the Bank of Korea Act, the BOK had already been involved in various functions aimed at ensuring the safety and efficiency of the payment system, which serves not only as an important part of the financial system infrastructure but also a pivotal monetary policy transmission channel.

 Provision of Final Settlement Service